-At El Pollo Loco, the logo is made in the national style – in red and yellow colors of a very bright palette.
-It carries a double meaning: it indicates the hot country of origin of the franchised fast food restaurant chain (Mexico) and the main ingredient of the menu (grilled chicken).
-At the top, the emblem has the shape of a wide-brimmed hat.
+At El Pollo Loco, the logo is in the national style, in red and yellow, with a very bright palette.
+It carries a double meaning: it indicates the hot country of origin of the franchised fast-food restaurant chain (Mexico) and the main menu ingredient (grilled chicken).
+At the top, the emblem resembles a wide-brimmed hat.

 Meaning and History